Mitt Romney and Barack Obama on Reconciling Faith

 While neither the Mormon Transhumanist Association nor I endorse either Romney or Obama, I do want to call your attention to their speeches.
 They illustrate some principles of reconciliation that are valuable, whether we’re working to reconcile faith with politics or with science and technology.
 Enjoy.

-[Thanks for reading!
-You might also like "Mormon, Politics and Extra Ordinaries".]
+If you like these thoughts, you might also like “Mormon, Politics and Extra Ordinaries.”